 For example, if you have an impairment that makes it difficult to breathe, you could tell the judge, simply: “I have trouble breathing just about every day.”

 However, you will improve your chances of success if you provide details about the impact of your symptoms and paint a more vivid picture of your daily life.
 For example:

 “I have trouble breathing just about every day.
 Over the past 30 days, I have had to use my rescue inhaler 19 times.
 I have been to the emergency room twice.
 I no longer sleep in my bed because I cannot climb the 12 steps to the bedroom and, even if I could, I have great difficulty breathing when I am lying down.
 So I sleep downstairs now, propped up on the sofa, every night.
 I used to watch my granddaughter 3 days a week after school.
 Last month, (on date), she ran after some ducks at the park and I couldn’t keep up with her because I couldn’t breathe.
 My daughter was very worried and made other arrangements for child care.
 Since then, I stay inside most days and try to rest.”

 The hearing is your opportunity to talk to the judge – to speak directly to the person who will be deciding your claim.
 Don’t waste it.
 Tell the judge everything you want him or her to know about why your condition prevents you from working.

-Ensure your chances of getting approved for disability benefits by contacting an experienced Springfield IL disability lawyer at Donald J. Hanrahan today.
+Ensure your chances of getting approved for disability benefits by contacting an experienced Springfield IL disability lawyer today.